 Immersive Virtual Event Ideas

 The key to successful online events?
 Interactivity.
-A 360-degree tour can help showcase your business or school from anywhere in the world virtually.
-When hybrid events come back, virtual 360-tours could play a role in merging the in-person and virtual experiences.
+A 360-degree tour can help showcase your business or school from anywhere in the world — virtually.

 Source: The University of Warwick

-Pre-recorded sessions of your keynote speakers and sessions can elevate your virtual event.
-Having your sessions filmed ahead of time allows for enhancements such as editing or adding in graphics.
+Pre-recorded sessions of your keynote speakers and specific sessions can elevate your virtual event while providing peace of mind for the day-of-event run of show.
+Having your sessions filmed ahead of time allows for enhancements such as editing or adding graphics.
 This virtual event idea helps you produce the highest quality broadcast, reduces room for error, and sometimes can make online events less stressful to plan and execute.

-A great example of this was at Adobe SUMMIT.
-The event was fully pre-recorded, executives and celebrities alike filmed their sessions ahead of time.
+A great example of this was the 2020 Adobe SUMMIT.
+The event was pre-recorded, with executives and celebrities filming their sessions ahead of time.
 To find the best filming locations, Adobe had its presenters take producers on a tour of their homes to find the best setup and lighting for the event.
 Adobe also sent out training documents to help presenters make the best recordings from their homes, the documents included tips on camera positioning, what to wear, and how to choose recording locations.
 The result was well-produced pre-recorded videos for their virtual event.

 Source: Adobe SUMMIT

-If you are looking to elevate your sessions, consider recording them in a studio with your production team.
+If you want to elevate your sessions, consider recording them in a studio with your production team.
 Professional recording sessions rival the quality of news broadcasts and can bring your event to the next level.

 Below you will see the team at Endless Events producing a high-quality broadcast for one of their virtual events.
 With the use of LED backgrounds and professional equipment, they were able to bring their client’s virtual event to life.